carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 exercises: 15
 questions:
 - "What is supervised learning?"
+- "What is regression?
-- "How can I model data and make predictions using regression?"
+- "How can I model data and make predictions using regression methods?"
 objectives:
 - "Apply linear regression with Scikit-Learn to create a model."
-- "Measure the error between a regression model and real data."
+- "Measure the error between a regression model and input data."
-- "Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library."
+- "TODO: Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library."
 - "Understand how more complex models can be built with non-linear equations."
 - "Apply polynomial modelling to non-linear data using Scikit-Learn."
 keypoints:
 - "Scikit-Learn is a Python library with lots of useful machine learning functions."
 - "Scikit-Learn includes a linear regression function."
-- "Scikit-Learn includes a polynomial modelling function which is useful for modelling non-linear data."
+- "Scikit-Learn can perform polynomial regressions to model non-linear data."
 ---

 # Supervised learning